 1 “Most certainly, I tell you, anyone who does not enter by the door into the sheepfold, but climbs up some other way, is a thief and a robber.
 2 But anyone who enters in by the door is the shepherd of the sheep.
 3 The gatekeeper opens the gate for him, and the sheep listen to his voice.
 He calls his own sheep by name and leads them out.
 4 Whenever he brings out his own sheep, he goes before them, and the sheep follow him, for they know his voice.
 5 They will by no means follow a stranger, but will flee from him, for they do not know the voice of strangers.”
 6 Jesus spoke this parable to them, but they did not understand what he was telling them.

-7 Jesus therefore said to them again, “Most certainly, I tell you, I am the sheep’s door.
+7 Jesus therefore said to them again, “Most certainly, I tell you, I am the door for the sheep.
 8 All who came before me are thieves and robbers, but the sheep did not listen to them.
 9 I am the door.
 If anyone enters in by me, he will be saved, and will go in and go out, and will find pasture.
 10 The thief only comes to steal, kill, and destroy.
 I came that they may have life, and may have it abundantly.

 11 I am the good shepherd.
 The good shepherd lays down his life for the sheep.
 12 He who is a hired hand, and not a shepherd, who does not own the sheep, sees the wolf coming, leaves the sheep, and flees.
 The wolf snatches the sheep, and scatters them.
 13 The hired hand flees because he is a hired hand, and does not care for the sheep.
 14 I am the good shepherd.
 I know my own, and I am known by my own, 15 just as the Father knows me, and I know the Father.
 I lay down my life for the sheep.
 16 I have other sheep, which are not of this fold.
 I must bring them also, and they will hear my voice.
 They will become one flock with one shepherd.
 17 Therefore the Father loves me, because I lay down my life, that I may take it again.
 18 No one takes it away from me, but I lay it down by myself.
 I have power to lay it down, and I have power to take it again.
 I received this command from my Father.”